 Pride and Pudding – The history of British Puddings Savoury and Sweet takes you on a journey through the fascinating culinary past of Great Britain.

-Pride and Pudding was selected as one of the ‘Books of 2016’ by Sheila Dillon from the BBC Food Programme, Delicious Magazine, the Irish Times and the Guardian.
+Pride and Pudding was selected as one of the best ‘Books of 2016’ by Sheila Dillon from the BBC Food Programme, Delicious Magazine, the Irish Times and the Guardian.
 It was also shortlisted for the prestigious Andre Simon Award and the Fortnum & Mason award.
 The book won the Gourmand World Cookbook Award for the UK, in the Food Heritage category.

 Why this book?